Timeline: a history of magazines

 Emap France launches Closer

-FHM issues August issue in 3 sizes
+FHM produces August issue in 3 sizes

 Condé Nast launches trial issue of Men's Vogue in US